-Subnet Mask: Enter the Subnet Mask assigned by your ISP.

-ISP Gateway: Enter the Gateway assigned by your ISP.

-MAC Address: The default MAC Address is set to the WAN's physical interface your ISP.

-MAC address on the Broadband Router.
-It is not recommended that you change the default MAC address unless required by

-Clone MAC The default MAC address is set to the WAN's physical interface Address: MAC address on the Broadband Router.
-You can use the Clone
+- Subnet Mask: Enter the Subnet Mask assigned by your ISP. - ISP Gateway Enter the Gateway assigned by your ISP.
+Address: - MAC Address: The default MAC Address is set to the WAN's physical interface MAC address on the Broadband Router.
+It is not recommended that you change the default MAC address unless required by your ISP. - Clone MAC The default MAC address is set to the WAN's physical Address: interface MAC address on the Broadband Router.

-MAC address on the Broadband Router.
 You can use the Clone MAC Address button to copy the MAC address of the Ethernet Card installed by your ISP and replace the WAN MAC address with the MAC address of the router.
-It is not recommended that you change the default MAC address unless required by your ISP.

-Primary DNS Enter the Primary DNS server IP address assigned by your ISP.
+It is not recommended that you change the default MAC address unless required by your ISP. - Primary DNS Enter the Primary DNS server IP address assigned by your Address: ISP.